Provar Community: A Conversation with CAST on the Battle for Quality

 Advocate for What’s Right

-Choosing what, when, and how to advocate is key in the battle for quality, which means sometimes you have to become the villain of the sprint.
+Choosing what, when, and how to advocate is vital in the battle for quality, which means sometimes you must become the sprint’s villain.

 “If I’m in a role as a tester, everyone is pushing towards being done.
 I put myself in that position of being the villain, because I’m seeking out the ways that we are done, and I’m sharing with other people about, how we are not done, how we are not ready,” states Ben Simo.

-Our Provar Community is everywhere and we are delighted to be a sponsor of CAST.
-We encourage you to listen to our full community conversation here, and consider joining Jenny, Ben, Tariq and many other quality warriors at the CAST Conference November 7-8, 2022 in San Diego, CA.
+Our Provar Community is everywhere, and we are delighted to be a sponsor of CAST.
+We encourage you to listen to our whole community conversation here and consider joining Jenny, Ben, Tariq, and many other quality warriors at the CAST Conference November 7-8, 2022, in San Diego, CA.